fisheryv/lobe-chat/docs/Deployment/Environment-Variable.md

 ### `PLUGINS_INDEX_URL`

 - Type: Optional
-- Description: The index address of the LobeChat plugin market.
+- Description: The index address of the PlanChat plugin market.
 If you have deployed the plugin market service yourself, you can use this variable to override the default plugin market address
 - Default: `https://chat-plugins.lobehub.com`

 ### `PLUGIN_SETTINGS`